This page provides information on the types of V-Ray Lights.

 Creating a light item from the Asset Editor automatically places it into the viewport with (0, 0, 0) coordinates.

 You can create lights in the Asset Editor from both the Create Asset button (bottom-left corner) and the Lights category icon (top).
-If the Lights category is empty, left-clicking on the icon prompts you to create a new asset.
+If the Lights category is empty, left- or right-clicking on the icon prompts you to create a new asset.
 Otherwise, it selects the category, in which case right-clicking on it opens the creation menu.

 The Asset creation dropdown lists remain active when Ctrl key is pressed, allowing the creation of multiple assets in quick succession.
 The Asset creation dropdown lists can be activated via the Create Asset button or the Asset Category icons.